 Inability to Perform Essential Functions

 When a qualified applicant, with or without reasonable accommodations, is unable to perform the essential functions of a position, the applicant will be considered ineligible for hire.
 When a qualified employee, with or without reasonable accommodations, is unable to perform the essential functions of the job, the university will make a good faith effort to find another position for the employee for which she or he is qualified.
 In consultation with the Disability/ADA Consultant, the hiring official will make every effort to find another position within the department for the employee.
-When that is not possible, the employee will be referred to Human Resources for assistance in identifying positions for which the employee meets the minimum qualifications.
+When that is not possible, the employee will be referred to Human Resources for assistance in identifying positions for which the employee can perform the essential functions of the position, with or without an accommodation, and meet the minimum qualifications and the necessary desired qualifications.
 When a position is identified, the employee will be transferred to that position via a waiver of recruitment.
 When a position cannot be identified after 30 days from the date the employee is determined to be unable to perform the essential functions of his or her current position, the employee may be terminated.
 The 30-day period for trying to find alternative employment commences upon notification to the employee by the hiring official of this action.

 The university will make a good faith effort to provide reasonable accommodation for qualified applicants, employees, students, and members of the public with a disability unless the accommodation requested would cause an undue hardship as defined by the ADA and this policy.
 For purposes of providing reasonable accommodation, applicants and employees are considered qualified if they possess the minimum qualifications of the position and can perform the essential functions of the position with or without reasonable accommodation.
 The individual with a disability must ask the unit administrator for the reasonable accommodation and provide appropriate disability documentation (e.g., medical, psychoeducational, and/or psychological) sufficient to document the disability and the need for the accommodation.
 The unit administrator must consult with the Disability/ADA Consultant as soon as a request for an accommodation is made by an applicant for employment, employee, or member of the public.
 Students requesting accommodation must notify the Disability Resource Center (DRC) and work with that office for the provision of reasonable accommodations.
 The cost of providing the reasonable accommodation is the responsibility of the department providing the employment, program, service, or activity, except in the case of providing general class accommodations for students with disabilities (see ACD 304–08, “Classroom and Testing Accommodations for Students with Disabilities”; SSM 701–01, “Disability Resource Center—General Policy”).